 Criterion Guideline You must operate from suitable and adequate secure premises.
-We prefer non-residential business / commercial premises and this is what we normally expect.
-However, if you are a small company, we will normally agree to accept a suitably adapted and segregated secure area within residential premises or a suitably constructed outbuilding within the grounds of a private residence.
+We prefer non - residential business / commercial premises and this is what we normally expect.
+However, if you are a very small company, we may agree to accept a suitably adapted and segregated secure area within residential premises or a suitably

+Criterion Guideline constructed outbuilding within the grounds of a private residence.
 When you apply for approval, we expect you to show us that you have reasonable security of tenure of the premises (for example, freehold; leasehold with at least three years to run; or a long history of occupying the premises and no reason to expect that you will have to leave).

-Criterion Guideline Preferably, there should be suitable provision for the reception of customers (and other business visitors).
-However, in the case of small companies where the business of the company is such that (and is carried on in such a manner that) customers do not usually or normally need to visit the company's business premises, the NSI may (and normally will) at its discretion accept premises at which there is no such provision.
 Further guidance is given in Appendix A to this document.
 Your premises must have a remotely notifying, police-calling intruder alarm system.
-Exceptionally we may agree an intruder alarm system that is not police-calling (only if we agree in writing) if there is evidence that: a) Your premises are manned permanently by at least one person, or b) Private (non-police) response for your premises is provided under contract by a company holding NSI approval in relation to BS 7984 for this type of response service, or c) You hold NSI approval against BS 7984 for private (non-police) response and your personnel are directed to provide this service to your premises, or d) You have demonstrated to our satisfaction (in relation to relevant clauses of BS 7984) that your personnel are trained, equipped, available and able to provide this response service to your premises and are directed to do so.
+Exceptionally we may agree an intruder alarm system that is not police-calling (only if we agree in writing) if there is evidence that: a) Your premises are manned permanently by at least one person; or b) Private (non-police) response for your premises is provided under contract by a company holding NSI approval in relation to BS 7984 for this type of response service; or c) You hold NSI approval against BS 7984 for private (non-police) response and your personnel are directed to provide this service to your premises; or d) You have demonstrated to our satisfaction (in relation to relevant clauses of BS 7984) that your personnel are trained, equipped, available and able to provide this response service to your premises and are directed to do so.
 In cases (b), (c) and (d) we need to be satisfied that the private response is likely to be no less prompt than police-response.